-Recent studies suggest hemp extracts possess huge neuroprotective potential, possibly more than CBD isolate.
+Recent studies suggest hemp extracts may have neuroprotective potential, possibly more than CBD isolate.

 Hemp and cannabis are the two different varieties of Cannabis sativa L. The main difference between the two varieties is the level of constituent cannabinoids, namely THC and CBD.
 Cannabis, of course, has high levels of THC, while hemp is virtually devoid of the world’s most famous cannabinoid.
 Traditionally, people cultivate hemp for industrial or medical purposes, and its comparatively high levels of CBD.

-What The Studies Say About Brain Benefits of Hemp Extracts
+What The Studies Say About Potential Brain Benefits of Hemp Extracts

 Only recently has the scientific community investigated the effect of hemp extracts more rigorously.
 Specifically, its neuroprotective properties are the topic of several studies.
 Scientists previously discovered antioxidant and antiaging effects in humans following hemp extract use.
 In addition to this, research suggests these extracts can improve cognitive impairment in rodent models.